Procellmico/PokemonTest2/README.md

 May 28, 2014

-Initial Commit, and some other stuff.
+- Initial Commit, and some other stuff.
 Got the map renderer working but that's pretty much it.
+- Nearly trashed the whole repository because I'm such a git noob.
+Had to revert back to previous commits